indhradhanush/aboutme/content/pubs.md

 ### Guide Dog: Monitoring Ruckus MSP Cloud with Grafana
 - Jan 12 2023 | Ruckus Networks
-  + Observability: This Guide dog is a How to guide/Tutorial to show how to setup and use Grafana, an open-source data visualization and monitoring platform to monitor the performance of a Ruckus Cloud MSP platform.
+  + Observability: This Guide dog is a How-to guide/Tutorial to show how to setup and use Grafana, an open-source data visualization and monitoring platform to monitor the performance of a Ruckus Cloud MSP platform.
 [Link](https://support.ruckuswireless.com/documents/4386)
 ### Deployment Guide: Migration Guide for APs from ZoneDirector to Unleashed Cluster
 - Jul 18 2022 | Ruckus Networks
   + This document provides the procedures to migrate Ruckus APs from ZoneDirector to Unleashed Cluster.
 [Link](https://support.ruckuswireless.com/documents/4219)